Timothy Findley: Career

 His writing was typical of the Southern Ontario Gothic style – Findley, in fact, first invented its name — and was heavily influenced by Jungian psychology.
 Mental illness, gender and sexuality were frequent recurring themes in his work.
 Many of his novels centred on a protagonist who was struggling to find the moral and ethical and rational course of action in a situation that had spun wildly out of control.
 His characters often carried dark personal secrets, and were often conflicted – sometimes to the point of psychosis — by these burdens.

+Findley and Whitehead also collaborated on several documentary projects in the 1970s, including the television miniseries The National Dream and Dieppe 1942.
+Whitehead and Findley won the ACTRA Award for Best Writing in a Television Documentary at the 4th ACTRA Awards in 1975 for The National Dream.

 He publicly mentioned his homosexuality, passingly and perhaps for the first time, on a broadcast of the programme The Shulman File in the 1970s, taking host Morton Shulman completely by surprise.

 Findley and Whitehead resided at Stone Orchard, a farm near Cannington, Ontario, and in the south of France.
 In 1996, Findley was honoured by the French government, who declared him a Chevalier de l'Ordre des arts et des lettres.

 Findley was also the author of several dramas for television and stage.
 Elizabeth Rex, his most successful play, premiered at the Stratford Festival to rave reviews and won a Governor General's award.
 His 1993 play The Stillborn Lover was adapted by Shaftesbury Films into the television film External Affairs, which aired on CBC Television in 1999.
 Shadows, first performed in 2001, was his last completed work.
 Findley was also an active mentor to a number of young Canadian writers, including Marnie Woodrow and Elizabeth Ruth.